Homomorphisms into totally disconnected, locally compact groups with dense image: Canonical completions of Hecke pairs

-For a Hecke pair $(G,U)$, one only considers $G$-stable local filters of $[U]$.
-There are two canonical $G$-stable local filters of $[U]$ defined as follows: The \textbf{Belyaev filter} for $[U]$ is $\mc{S}_B:=[U]$.
-The \textbf{Schlichting filter} for $(G,U)$ is
+Given a Hecke pair $(G,U)$, there are two canonical $G$-stable local filters containing $U$, defined as follows: The \defbold{Belyaev filter} is $[U]$.
+The \defbold{Schlichting filter} $\mc{S}_{G/U}$ for $(G,U)$ is the filter of $[U]$ generated by the conjugacy class of $U$ -- that is,

-We stress that the Schlichting filter depends on the specific Hecke pair $(G,U)$, while the Belyaev filter only depends on the group $G$ and the \textit{commensurability class }$[U]$.